iBicha/playlet/docs/README.md

 The web app uses [Svelte](https://svelte.dev/), [Vite](https://vitejs.dev/) and [Typescript](https://www.typescriptlang.org/) primarily.
 It currently does not use [SvelteKit](https://kit.svelte.dev/), since it doesn't need some of the more advanced features that SvelteKit offers, such as routing or server-side rendering (SSR)

-Since modifying the web app code requires building all three projects (playlet, playlet lib, and web app) this makes the iteration speed very slow, and we lose the benefits of web development, such as hot reloads.
+Since modifying the web app code requires building all three projects (Playlet, Playlet lib, and Playlet web app) this makes the iteration speed very slow, and we lose the benefits of web development, such as hot reloads.

 For that reason, the recommended iteration when working on the dev app is: